hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey_2.md

 So for teleop, we have communication between Duckiebot and computer.
 On the computer side, make sure all terminals are set with **ROS_MASTER_URI** and **ROS_IP**, and with one running `roscore`.
 Then run your subscriber on duckiebot side, and try the `$ rostopic pub` command on the computer side, and check if the duckiebot receives the messages or not.

 ### Task 2: Keyboard Control
 This task is an extension of the turtlesim keyboard control on duckiebot.
 With the motor subscriber you have from task 1, combine it with the keyboard control example to make the user can use keyboard to teleop the duckiebot.
-The places to be modified are marked as `TODO` as well.
+You can copy the publisher in previous example and start from there.
 Make sure to set the **ROS_MASTER_URI** and **ROS_IP** on all terminals on both sides.

 ### Task 3: PiCam Streaming
 Given examples for webcam publisher and subscriber (`Example_Webcam_Pub.py` and `Example_Webcam_Subscriber.py`), write another ROS publisher and subscriber for the Picam on Duckiebot, so that on the computer side you can get video streaming from the Picam.
 Picam python package is already installed, and their API is listed here: https://picamera.readthedocs.io/en/release-1.13/api_streams.html.
 The publisher has to run on the duckiebot side, and the subscriber may be on any device over the network.